manascb1344/together-mcp-server/README.md

 2. All optional parameters use defaults if not provided
 3. When provided, parameters must meet their constraints (e.g., width/height ranges)
 4. Base64 responses can be large - use URL format for larger images
+5. When saving images, ensure the specified directory exists and is writable

 ## Prerequisites